strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_10_contributing.rst

 2. A contribution that contains changes to the StrictDoc's codebase shall also include tests that exercise the changed behavior.
-A contribution without any tests is unlikely to be accepted (with the exception of "code climate" changes, see `Python code`_ below).
+A contribution without any tests is unlikely to be accepted (with the exception of "code climate" changes, see :ref:`DEVGUIDE_PYTHON_CODE`).
-3. Follow the conventions of the section "Git workflow" (see `Git workflow`_).
+3. Follow the conventions of the section :ref:`DEVGUIDE_GIT_WORKFLOW`.
    A clean Git history and conventional commit names are expected for every single contribution.
 4. If the contribution is not trivial, read through the complete development guide.